zetavg/chromium-website/site/chromium-os/how-tos-and-troubleshooting/kernel-configuration/index.md

 ## Overview

 Kernel configuration is a little complicated in Chromium OS.
-There are a number of different kernels based on family (chromeos, manatee, termina), architecture (x86_64, arm64), variants (generic, rockchip) and platforms (Seaboard, Mario).
+There are a number of different kernels based on family (chromeos, termina), architecture (x86_64, arm64), variants (generic, rockchip) and platforms (Seaboard, Mario).
 We want to split the config into a sort of hierarchy so that the common options are shared as shown in this figure